 Start out your Spicy Mexican Rice by sauteeing the onions, peppers, and garlic with oregano and cumin.
 Once the onions are done, you're ready to add the tomatoes, lime juice, sugar and salt.
 Be sure not to drain those tomatoes!
 You'll need plenty of moisture to get the rice cooked through.

 Lower your temp to a simmer and then add the chicken broth and rice.
-Give it a good stir and cover, but don’t go far!
-You’re going to want to stir it often to make sure the rice is cooking evenly and to monitor the moisture level.
+Give the rice a good stir and cover, but don't go far!
+You're going to want to stir it often to make sure the rice is cooking evenly and to monitor the moisture level.

 If you notice that your broth is cooking out and the rice is still a little crunchy, just add more broth (or water in a pinch) ¼ cup at a time.

-We have a whole section of Mexican inspired dishes here on B&B, which actually even include a Low Carb Enchilada recipe.
-If you love this cuisine, but are watching your carb intake you’ll love it.
+We have a whole section of Mexican inspired dishes like spicy Mexican rice here on B&B, which actually even include a Low Carb Enchilada recipe.
+If you love this cuisine, but are watching your carb intake you'll love it.

 Southwest Salad Dressing is an easy-to-make vinaigrette that's really good over lots more than just salads!

 - Heat oil on medium high heat.
 Add onion, jalapeno, garlic, oregano, and cumin and cook until onions are translucent, stirring often.